theme-next/hexo-theme-next/docs/MATH.md

 In the new version of NexT, we have added feature to automatically number equations and to refer to equations.
 We briefly describe how to use this feature below.

 In general, to make the automatic equation numbering work, you have to wrap your LaTeX equations in `equation` environment.
 Using the plain old style (i.e., wrap an equation with two dollar signs in each side) will not work.
 How to refer to an equation?
 Just give a `\label{}` tag and then in your later text, use `\ref{}` or `\eqref{}` to refer it.
 Using `\eqref{}` is preferred since if you use `\ref{}`, there are no parentheses around the equation number.
-But there are some variations I would like to elaborate.
+Below are some of the common scenarios for equation numbering.

 For simple equations, use the following form to give a tag,